Backlash (engineering): Minimum backlash

-Minimum backlash is the minimum transverse backlash at the operating pitch circle allowable when the gear tooth with the greatest allowable functional tooth thickness is in mesh with the pinion tooth having its greatest allowable functional tooth thickness, at the tightest allowable center distance, under static conditions.
+Minimum backlash is calculated as the minimum transverse backlash at the operating pitch circle allowable when the gear teeth with the greatest allowable functional tooth thickness are in mesh with the pinion teeth with their greatest allowable functional tooth thickness, at the smallest allowable center distance, under static conditions.

-Minimum backlash is defined as the difference between the maximum and minimum backlash occurring in a whole revolution of the larger of a pair of mating gears.
+Backlash variation is defined as the difference between the maximum and minimum backlash occurring in a whole revolution of the larger of a pair of mating gears.

 Applications

-Non-precision gear couplings use backlash to allow for slight angular misalignment.
+Backlash in gear couplings allows for slight angular misalignment.

+There can be significant backlash in unsynchronized transmissions because of the intentional gap between the dogs in dog clutches.
+The gap is necessary to engage dogs when input shaft (engine) speed and output shaft (driveshaft) speed are imperfectly synchronized.
+If there was a smaller clearance, it would be nearly impossible to engage the gears because the dogs would interfere with each other in most configurations.
+In synchronized transmissions, synchromesh solves this problem.

 However, backlash is undesirable in precision positioning applications such as machine tool tables.
-It can be minimized by tighter design features such as ball screws instead of leadscrews, and by using preloaded bearings.
-A preloaded bearing uses a spring or other compressive force to maintain bearing surfaces in contact despite reversal of direction.
+It can be minimized by choosing ball screws or leadscrews with preloaded nuts, and mounting them in preloaded bearings.
+A preloaded bearing uses a spring and/or a second bearing to provide a compressive axial force that maintains bearing surfaces in contact despite reversal of the load direction.

-There can be significant backlash in unsynchronized transmissions because of the intentional gap between gears in dog clutches.
-The gap is necessary so that the driver or electronics can engage the gears easily while synchronizing the engine speed with the driveshaft speed.
-If there was a smaller clearance, it would be nearly impossible to engage the gears because the teeth would interfere with each other in most configurations.
-In synchronized transmissions, synchromesh solves this problem.